-Section 1.
-Meetings of the council shall be held no less than semi-monthly for the one-year period following the appointment of all members.

-Section 2.
-Agenda items shall be solicited from the members in advance of an upcoming meeting.
+- Section 1.
+Meetings of the council shall be held no less than bi-monthly for the one-year period following the appointment of all members.
+(Clarified as bi monthly every other month per 6/24 discussion). - Section 2.
+Agenda items shall be solicited from the members in advance of an upcoming meeting. - Section 3.

-Section 3.
 An agenda, including those items requiring action, shall be provided five (5) days prior to the meeting to council members and customers.
-The agenda should also include any information necessary for discussion at the upcoming meeting.

-Section 4.
-A simple majority of the members of the council, including vacant positions, shall constitute a quorum.

-Section 5.
-Meeting shall comply with lowa Code Chapters 21 and 22, the lowa open meetings and open records laws.
+The agenda should also include any information necessary for discussion at the upcoming meeting. - Section 4.
+A simple majority of the members of the council, including vacant positions, shall constitute a quorum. - Section 5.
+Meeting shall comply with Iowa Code Chapters 21 and 22, the Iowa open meetings and open records laws.